Panel Cabins

 What are panel cabins?

 Panel cabins are prefabricated modular cabins built with galvanized steel frames and insulated sandwich panel wall systems.
+They are used for security cabins, site offices, parking booths, ticket booths, service cabins, retail kiosks, and temporary operational spaces.

 What are panel cabins used for?